davetcoleman/baxter_cpp/README.md

     wstool update
     ```

-* Also install from source the private RethinkRobotics SDK:
+* Optional: install from source the private Rethink [sdk-examples](https://github.com/RethinkRobotics/sdk-examples) repository if you have access.

     ```
     git clone git@github.com:RethinkRobotics/sdk-examples.git -b gazebo_dev
     ```

-    **Note:** CU Boulder users can gain access to the SDK Examples by cloning this repository:
+    **Note:** CU Boulder users can gain access to the SDK Examples by cloning this repository.
+Contact [Dave](davetcoleman@gmail.com) with your Github user name if you should have access to this.

     ```
     git clone git@github.com:correlllab/baxter_sdk -b gazebo_dev
     ```

-* Disable duplicate packages

     There is currently a duplication of packages in sdk-examples and baxter_common that must be fixed manually.
 This issue should be fixed in Rethink's next release of their SDK:

     ```